rifaterdemsahin/ai-security-course/3_UI/Cards/fgsm.md

 - question : ⚡ FGSM
+- hint : Think about a fast method using gradients to create adversarial examples
 - answer : Fast Gradient Sign Method - A simple adversarial attack algorithm that generates adversarial examples by taking a single step in the direction of the gradient to maximize loss